Tina-otoge/LSGrabber/README.md

 - You can either move the script to a folder in your PATH like `~/.local/bin` or

-- You can symlink this script as ̀`lsgrabber` in a folder in your PATH like so:
+- You can symlink this script as `lsgrabber` in a folder in your PATH like so:
 ```
 ln -s ~/Repositories/LSGrabber/lsgrabber.sh ~/.local/bin/lsgrabber
 ```